tamirgen/hidow/README.md

 * As a website user I can select a category so that I can easily find products
   - The all products page has a category sorting option.
 In addition, every category can be reached individually from the main navigation bar

-* As a website user I can get details so that I can see the price, product description, and sizes when there are ones
+* As a website user I can get the product's information so that I can see the price, product description, and sizes when there are ones
   - The product_details page presents the product's name, category, description, rating, and price

 * As a website user I can see the shopping bag so that I can know how much I have spent so far